 What does it mean, though?
 Let’s go through it a bit at a time.

 Checking for Movement at the Belt Path

-Any car seat that is installed (versus a booster that is just sitting on a the car’s seat) has at least one belt path.
-That’s the spot on the car seat where the seat belt or lower anchor strap goes through.
+Any car seat that is installed (versus a booster seat that is just sitting on the vehicle seat) has at least one belt path.
+That’s the location in the vehicle where the seat belt or lower anchor webbing will go.
 Sometimes they’re clearly labeled and obvious; other times they’re more subtle.
 They’re always there, though.

 A rear facing only infant car seat has one belt path on the base and another belt path on the seat itself for installing it without the base (check your car seat manual — some require a base after a certain weight).

 A convertible car seat has two belt paths; one under the legs for rear facing installations and one roughly behind the back for forward facing installations.

 A forward facing only combination seat has one belt path located behind the child’s back.

 When I check for movement at the belt path of a seat, I want to grab where I’ve put the seat belt or lower anchor strap through, or as close to it as possible.
 Then, just as if I’m meeting a prospective boss for the first time, give a firm handshake.
 I don’t need both hands or to rock it as hard as I can.
 I want to give a firm, not noodly, handshake.
 Back and forth and front to back.